EuroPython/website/data/pages-content/faq.md

 ## **Q. Do you provide childcare?**

 A: **Free Childcare** is available at the conference for those who need it.
 Please make sure to register a ticket for yourself and select how many children will require childcare at checkout.
+Unfortunately, we might not be able to provide childcare for the sprint weekend.

 ## **Q. Could you provide a visa support letter for my visa application?**
 A. Yes.
 We have a dedicated [Visa Information Page](/visa) with details on how to obtain the support letter.
 Please refer to the Ministry of Foreign Affairs of Czech Republic for information, including the application process for an [ Schengen visa for the purpose of “business” when attending a conference](https://www.mzv.cz/jnp/en/information_for_aliens/short_stay_visa/conference.html).